sdjacobs/newplot/readme.md

 Internet experience.
 I'm pretty happy with that.
 And I'm really not so hot on having to run a small server on my desktop to access local files, or the reduplication of standard Unix utilities with some nonstandard interfaces.
 But: that ability to grab data from the web, do some light processing, and kick out a visualization?
 That was awesome!
-If I could do that from the best shell, /my/ shell, that shell that already exists on my computer --
+If I could do that from the best shell, *my* shell, that shell that already exists on my computer --
-/that/ would be something.
+*that* would be something.
 Especially if it could integrate with tools that I'm already using and I will continue using until you pry them out of my cold, dead hands, like awk and Gnuplot.
 More specifically, if I had a small library of D3 templates that I could kick data to using a tiny shell command, I think that would bring my data analysis closer to my actual data in a really helpful way.
 Pigshell's templates are an awesome starting place (which I will shamelessly copy).